shaikhalamin/news-aggregator-fullstack/README.md

         1. User can sign up and sign in
         2. JWT Authentication with access token and refresh token
-        3. User can set news preference from user setting.
+        3. User can set news preference from user setting with any of these APIs ==> ['GURDIAN_API', 'NYTIMES_API', 'NEWSAPI_ORG_API']
-        4. User can filter the news source
+        4. User can filter the news source from home page by keyword, date range, category and source

     ```
 ## Project Run Instruction